dungeoneer-io/lmbda-rlm-scanner/README.md

 # lmda-rlm-scanner
 Obtains snapshots, harvests unique entities, and generates entity events for: Connected Realms and Realms

+### Working With This
+- Clone, `npm i`
+- `npm run local` to fire the lambda method locally
+- `npm run test` to run through jest tests written
+- Deploys to lambda on commit push to `main` branch on github

 ### What to Have
 - Blizzard API Developer Account and API Key+Secret
 - AWS Account, Access to create Lambda Functions